 In 1954, a study was done to determine if cats could navigate a maze and successfully find their way back home.
 Most of the cats were able to wind up close to their homes, but not if they were wearing magnets.
 This suggests that magnetic geolocation and scent cues are involved in helping a cat be able to smell and locate their owners.

-How Far Can Cats Smell Their Food?
+From How Far Away Can Cats Smell Their Food?

 We know that cats can smell their owners from up to 4 miles away, and smelling food will be about the same distance.
 If there’s anything tasty within that range, a hungry cat is likely to find it.
 Of course, this will depend on how strong the scent is.